Cystic Acne Treatment

 What is Cystic Acne?

-Cystic acne lesions can develop when excess oil, bacteria, and dead skin cells clog the sebaceous glands at the base of hair follicles in the skin.
-Cystic acne breakouts most commonly affect the face but can develop anywhere there are oil glands, such as the back, chest, buttocks, shoulders, and neck.
-Genetics and hormonal changes during puberty, pregnancy, menstruation, and menopause can increase the likelihood of getting cystic acne.
-The chances of getting cystic acne tend to be higher if one or both parents have a history of cystic acne breakouts.
-Anyone can potentially develop cystic acne, but this skin condition most commonly affects teenagers, individuals with a genetic or familial disposition, and adults with hormonal imbalances.
+Cystic acne lesions can arise when excess oil, bacteria, and dead skin cells obstruct the sebaceous glands at the base of hair follicles in the skin.
+Cystic acne breakouts most commonly affect the face but can occur wherever there are oil glands, such as the back, chest, buttocks, shoulders, and neck.
+Genetics can influence the development of cystic acne, as the likelihood of experiencing cystic acne tends to be higher if one or both parents have a history of these breakouts.
+Some individuals are simply more prone to cystic acne breakouts due to their skin’s natural oil production.
+Hormonal fluctuations during puberty, pregnancy, menstruation, and menopause can increase the likelihood of getting cystic acne.
+While anyone can potentially develop cystic acne, this skin condition primarily affects teenagers, individuals with a genetic predisposition, and adults with hormonal imbalances.
+When you consult a board-certified dermatologist like Dr. Green, she will gather a comprehensive medical and family history, physically assess your skin condition, and request certain lab tests to determine the underlying causes of your acne and the best treatment options.
+Regardless of the cause of your cystic acne, Dr. Green is committed to helping you treat it and providing you with a clear, smooth, beautiful complexion that lasts.

-How does a dermatologist treat cystic acne?
+How can I treat cystic acne?

 Acne treatment – 1 and 6 months after.